GreptimeTeam/docs/CONTRIBUTING.md

 },
 ```

+## Adding a new release note

+Add a new Markdown file to the `/blog` dictionary.
+The content structure should remain consistency as the previous release notes.

 ## Modifying existing documents

-### English documents

-Modify documents in `./docs` and ensure consistency across all relevant versions in `./versioned_docs`.
+- English documents: Modify documents in `./docs` and ensure consistency across all relevant versions in `./versioned_docs`.

-### Modify the localized document

-Modify localized documents in `./i18n/<locale>/docusaurus-plugin-content-docs/<version>` and ensure consistency across versions.
+- Localized documents: Modify localized documents in `./i18n/<locale>/docusaurus-plugin-content-docs/<version>` and ensure consistency across versions.

-## Deleting documents

-### English documents

-Remove the document and update the `sidebars.ts` configuration.

-### Localized documents

-Remove the document and update the corresponding json file of the sidebar configuration.

-### Update `df-functions.md`
+### Updating `df-functions.md`

 Use the following command to generate `/en/reference/sql/functions/df-functions.md`: